BIO

 2020 Poynter Institute Topic Expert: Photographing Protestors Faces

-2020 SXSW Panelist: "The Future of Visual Journalism is Decolonized"
+2020 SXSW: "The Future of Visual Journalism is Decolonized"

 2019 Photoville Panel Moderator: “ReVisioning Queer and Trans People of Color in Photography.”